-Business Strategy with Former Navy Seal, Apple, Under Armour, and Verizon VP, Carl Smit
+Retail Marketing With Former Apple, Under Armour, and Verizon VP - Carl Smit

 A CCW Digital Exclusive

-I recently had the chance to interview legendary marketing and consumer experience guru Carl Smit, who is the former Vice President of Retail Marketing at Under Armour and Retail Experience at Verizon, as well as the man behind the retail launch for the iPhone 6 at Apple.
-With over twenty years of leadership experience at the highest level, Smit is a world-class expert in international business, specifically, retail, wholesale, consumer goods, digital marketing, customer experience strategy, you name it.
+I recently had the chance to interview legendary marketing and consumer experience guru, Carl Smit, who is the former Vice President of Retail Marketing at Under Armour and Retail Experience at Verizon, as well as the man behind the retail launch for the iPhone 6 at Apple.
+With over twenty years of leadership experience at the highest level, Smit is a world-class expert in international business, retail strategy, wholesale, consumer goods, digital marketing, CX, you name it.
 Oh, and he was also a Navy Seal Lieutenant for five years.

 I sat down in a conference room the other day to interview Carl and began firing off detailed questions, seeing how he would react or what stories he would tell.

 My first question: “You had a number of roles at Apple, ranging from Senior Product Manager for the iPod in 2005 to managing all of the strategic touchpoints of the iPhone for Apple retail in China, and then worldwide in more recent years.
-How did you expand on or use different touch points to enhance the consumer experience.”
+How did you use different touch points to enhance the consumer experience?”

 “Maybe that’s app tweaks, communication silos, in-store technology,” I added, hoping to pry out of him as many insights from his experiences as I could within a 30-minute time span.